astralfrontier/creative-universe/content/blog/posse-comitatus.md

 I've got reactions to things, and opinions, and thoughts and hopes and fears.

 All of that is going to live here, at this URL.
 It's going to be spread to social media, or shared on Discord, or whatever.
-But it's going to live here.
+It's more work, but I can live with that.